macmade/ShellKit/README.md

 The task is run synchronously, and its output, if any, will be automatically printed to `stdout`.

-The task will print the executed command prior to running, and print a status message once it's terminated:
+The task will print the executed command prior to running, and print a status message once it's terminated, along with the elapsed time:

     [ ShellKit ]> 🚦  Running task: ls -al
     total 536